Hedgeturd/ep-team-repo/README.md

 # Warning
 ## Repository Rules
 Please make sure you are uploading to the Sandbox branch.<br>
-You can confirm this by checking the Header of this text<br>
+You can confirm this by checking the Header of this text for the word "Sandbox".<br>
 You can also confirm by checking the top left of the Repository page and looking for the word "Sandbox".<br>
 If you cannot see the word "Sandbox" contact me!
 ## Pull Requests